 2871 NA Schoonhoven

 At Tension Technology, International, Mr. O'Hear has designed and prepared specifications for riser protection nets.
 These are large high-performance rope nets which are strung between the columns of an offshore production platform to protect the oil production riser from collision by an errant vessel.
 The nets must absorb substantial energy within a limited deflection.
-He is also analyzing performance problems in towed cables.
+He is also analysing performance problems in towed cables.

 He conducted a joint industry study on mechanical mine sweeping ropes at JDR for the US, The Netherlands, France and Italy.
 Other studies were conducted for the Defence Research Agency (UK), BHP (Australia), Western Geophysical (UK) and Seabed Exploration.

 Mr. O'Hear developed a range of high-performance fibre ropes for Verto .
 Under his direction, the company pioneered the use of polyester fibre in "wire rope" constructions.
-It also pioneered the development of Dyneema HMPE fiber ropes for DSM.
+It also pioneered the development of Dyneema HMPE fibre ropes for DSM.

 Mr. O'Hear designed the polyester ropes which were evaluated and tested in Tethers 2000.
 This is a Joint Industry Project which evaluated synthetic fibre rope for large platform and rig mooring.
 As a result of this work, there are a number of successful applications of polyester fibre ropes in offshore platform moorings and similar applications.

 At DuPont, Mr. O'Hear's first responsibility was marketing Nomex insulation paper to the European electrical industry.
 He ran Du Pont's high voltage laboratory in Geneva and provided technical service to the European customers.
-He also had responsibility for DuPont Nylon and Polyester fibers in both ropes and cables and in fine denier speciality applications including sewing threads and narrow woven fabrics.
+He also had responsibility for DuPont Nylon and Polyester fibres in both ropes and cables and in fine denier speciality applications including sewing threads and narrow woven fabrics.

 Mr. O'Hear helped to develop many applications for DuPont Kevlar aramid fibre in ropes and cables.
 Notable among these were large mooring lines for the Cardium; a special construction vessel for the Dosbouw Storm Surge Barrier in the Netherlands.
 Recognizing that fibre finish has a determining role in the performance of Kevlar in dynamic applications, Mr. O'Hear conducted extensive testing of different finishes on Kevlar at the University of Stuttgart.